SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-custom-widget-with-plugin.md

 Follow the console prompt to deploy the application to your tenant.

-## 4. Adding a deployed widget to the shell application
+### 4. Adding a deployed widget to the shell application

 In the current version the views and logic related to Module Federation are hidden behind the beta flag.
 To add the uploaded widget-plugin to the dashboard in the Cockpit application, follow these steps:

-- Enable the **beta flag** in the Administration application: `https://<yourTenantUrl>/apps/administration?beta=true`.
+- Enable the beta flag in the Administration application: `https://<yourTenantUrl>/apps/administration?beta=true`.
 You should now be able to access the **Packages** tab in *Administration application > Ecosystem > applications > Packages*, where you can see the details of your plugin.

-- If you already have a custom cockpit, navigate to its **Details** page and then to the **Plugins** tab.
-Install the `widget-plugin`.
+- If you already have a custom Cockpit application, navigate to its **Details** page and then to the **Plugins** tab.
+Install the widget-plugin.

-- If you don't have your own version of the cockpit, navigate to *Administration application > Ecosystem > applications* and then click the **Add application** button.
+- If you don't have your own version of the Cockpit application, navigate to **Administration application > Ecosystem > Applications** and then click **Add application**.
 In the resulting dialog, select the option **Duplicate existing application**.
 Then select **Cockpit (Subscribed)** from the available list of applications.
-You will be able to edit fields such as **name**, **application key**, and **path**.
+You will be able to edit fields such as **Name**, **Application key**, and **Path**.
 Use the default values and proceed.
 Install **widget-plugin** in the cloned application.

-Your custom widget is now available in your version of the cockpit.
+Your custom widget is now available in your version of the Cockpit application.
 Navigate to your dashboard where the newly added widget will be available in the list of widgets to add.

-The **widget-plugin** was installed from within the administration application.
+The widget-plugin was installed from within the Administration application.
 This is the main difference between the regular and the new approach when it comes to widgets.
-Module Federation allows us to add new functionality while the application is **running** (runtime), whereas the old approach only allowed new functionality to be added before the application was **built** (compile time).
+Module Federation allows you to add new functionality while the application is **running** (runtime), whereas the old approach only allowed new functionality to be added before the application was **built** (compile time).